hashgraph/elasticsearch-assets/recordstream/metrics/network_overview/README.md

 # Running the transaction volume script
 import os
-from transaction_volume_bynode import NetworkOverview
+from transaction_volume_by_node import NetworkOverview

-# Set up environment variables (for the sake of example, these should be set in .env file)
+# Set up environment variables (this is only setup for example, normally it should be set in .env file)
 os.environ['HEDERA_METRIC_CONFIG_PATH'] = 'config/path'
 os.environ['HEDERA_DEV_ENV'] = 'True'
 os.environ['LOG_DIR'] = 'log/directory'